FuturisticGoo/UnPYC/README.md

 ## Overview

-This is a GUI tool for uncompiling Python bytecode `.pyc` back to `.py` using existing tools.
+This is a GUI tool for decompiling Python bytecode `.pyc` back to `.py` using existing tools.

 ## Features

-* Can uncompile Python bytecode versions `2.6, 2.7, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8`, using tools like [uncompyle6](https://github.com/rocky/python-uncompyle6).
+* Can decompile Python bytecode versions `2.6, 2.7, 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8`, using tools like [uncompyle6](https://github.com/rocky/python-uncompyle6).

-* Makes it easy to uncompile pyc's even without Python installed in the system.
+* Makes it easy to decompile pyc's even without Python installed in the system.

-* Helps in uncompiling pyc's of different versions.
+* Helps in decompiling pyc's of different versions.

 * Works offline if dependencies and Python sources are satisfied, which can be done easily.